 - Cash back credit cards: Some rewards credit cards earn cash back that cardholders can redeem for statement credits to lower their monthly bill.
 Certain cash back rewards cards offer a better rate of return specifically on travel, though.
 For example, the Capital One Venture Rewards Credit Card earns 2 miles per dollar spent on all eligible purchases.
 Those miles are worth 1 cent apiece when redeemed against travel charges, but may lose value if redeemed as statement credits for purchases in other categories.
 Still, if you're looking for a cash-back card for travel in particular, 2 cents back is a great rate of return.

-- Transferable points cards: The fourth and final family of travel rewards cards earn what are known as transferable points that you can transfer to a number of different airline and hotel partners.
+- Transferable points cards: The final family of travel rewards cards earn what are known as transferable points that you can transfer to a number of different airline and hotel partners.
 One example is the Chase Sapphire Reserve® card.
 It earns 3 Chase Ultimate Rewards points per dollar spent on travel and dining and 1 per dollar spent on other eligible purchases.
 Chase Ultimate Rewards points transfer to 13 partners including airline programs like JetBlue TrueBlue and United MileagePlus as well as hotel programs such as World of Hyatt and Marriott Bonvoy.
 If you're not loyal to a particular airline or hotel, earning transferable points can be a great way to rack up rewards in a single loyalty program account and then transferring them to your choice of airline or hotel when you need them.

 How Do You Pick a Travel Rewards Credit Card?